-The CSL is meant to stock data regarding the actual transactions while the CCL is meant for the reason behind the transactions.
+The CSL is meant to stock data regarding the actual transactions, while the CCL is meant for the reason behind the transactions.
 Namely, CCL is addressing smart contracts.
-But CCL is yet to come out.

-In this regard, Cardano is looking to allow cross-chain transfers through the implementation of side chains that run along with the main chains via a two-way peg.
+In this regard, Cardano is looking to allow cross-chain transfers by implementing side chains that run along with the main chains via a two-way peg.

-Furthermore, in this matter, Charles Hoskinson announced in July 2020 that the upcoming updates will bring an ERC-20 converter to redeploy tokens from Ethereum to Cardano, which went live on Mainnet on April 18, 2022.
+Furthermore, in this matter, updates made lately on Cardano brought an ERC-20 converter to redeploy tokens from Ethereum to Cardano, which went live on Mainnet on April 18, 2022.

 Third comes sustainability

 ICOs redefined what crowd-funded projects used to mean.
-Unfortunately, money tends to run out, especially when you develop advanced functionalities.
+Unfortunately, money tends to run out, especially when developing advanced functionalities.